 This unique lake with its fragile ecosystem is endangered.
 India is densely populated and, unfortunately, this density creates increasing problems – the lake is increasingly polluted with sewage from the nearby villages, it happens that trees on the slopes are felled, grazing animals come here.
 Religious festivities take place at the lake and guests leave garbage and graffiti here.

 Crater is protected as a geological landmark, but the protection regime for this unique natural landmark should be more strict and adapted to its specifics.
 There are initiative to improve the situation (E.g. "Save Lonar") – let’s hope that the unique qualities of the lake will be preserved for future generations.

 - F. Jourdan, F. Moynier, C. Koeberl.
 First 40Ar/39Ar Age of the Lonar Crater: a ˜0.65 MA Impact Event?., 41st Lunar and Planetary Science Conference (2010).
 Accessed on December 29, 2012.

 - F. Jourdan, F. Moynier, C. Koeberl, S. Eroglu.
 40Ar/39Ar age of the Lonar crater and consequence for the geochronology of planetary impacts.
 Geology July 2011 v.
 39, no. 7, p.
 671-674.
 Accessed on December 29, 2012.

-Travellers in ancient times marvelled at seven man-made wonders located in various countries bordering on the Mediterranean.
+Travelers in ancient times marveled at seven man-made wonders located in various countries bordering on the Mediterranean.
 Over hundreds of years since then, civilizations have risen and declined, the world has been built and rebuilt, and many more works of human genius lie scattered across geographies and eras.
-Exploration and discovery has revealed more of nature’s wonders too, that stretch and humble human imagination.
+Exploration and discovery have revealed more of nature’s wonders too, that stretch and humble human imagination.